electricimp/imp-central-impt/DevelopmentGuide.md

 Press <Ctrl-C> to exit.
 ```

-10. BlinkUp, test and bless your pre-production devices by your pre-factory fixture device.
+10. Use the fixture to configure test DUTs.
+They will connect, and download and run the factory firmware which will test-bless them if they pass your hardware tests.

 11. Stop the logging by pressing *\<Ctrl-C>*.

-12. If needed, update your factory firmware code, create and run a new build by the same command as above.
+12. If needed, update your factory firmware code, and create and run a new build by using the command in Step 9.

-13. When you satisfied by your factory firmware code, mark the latest build by a tag, for example, "MyFactoryRC1" and set *flagged* attribute to `true` (it saves the build from unintentional deletion).
+13. When you are satisfied with your factory firmware, mark the latest build by a tag, eg. “MyFactoryRC1”, and set its *flagged* attribute to `true` (this protects it from accidental deletion).

 ```
 > impt build update --descr "My Factory Firmware Release Candidate 1" --tag MyFactoryRC1 --flagged Deployment "4a7339e4-1f7c-3caa-2ce5-15c367df9a3f" is updated successfully.
 IMPT COMMAND SUCCEEDS
 ```

-### Cleanup
+### Clean-up ###

-#### Go To Production
+#### Go To Production ####

-If your development is planned for production you may want/need to keep the impCentral API entities your created, especially the final builds, but still do some minimal cleanup after your development activities.
+If you are developing production firmware, you may want to keep the impCentral API entities your created, especially the final builds, but still do some minimal clean-up after your development activities are complete.

-1. Go to the "factory" directory.
+1. Go to the `factory` directory.

-2. Delete all unnecessary builds of your factory firmware code, *flagged* builds will not be deleted.
+2. Delete all unnecessary builds of your factory firmware code (*flagged* builds will not be deleted).

 ```
 > impt dg builds --remove